-- There may be a problem with the monitor. - a.
+- a.
 Make sure your monitor cables are correctly and securely connected.
 Your Read me first book shows how the cables should be connected. - b.
 Adjust the brightness and contrast controls.
 For instructions, see the documentation that came with your monitor. - There may be a problem with the battery on your system board.
-See "Replacing the system battery" on page 71 for instructions on replacing the battery.
+See "Replacing the system battery" on page 78 for instructions on how to replace the battery.